berewt/berewt.github.io/posts/2018-05-19-Dependent-types-as-tests.md

 1. Unit tests are the easiest, as most of the time, the compiler will be able to reduce the full expression if you provide all the required values.
 2. When you do property testing (proving actually), you almost always have to split cases for the variables, to ease the progression of the computer.
 3. When the compiler cannot reduce a value, help him with rewrite rules.
    Sometimes, it may be useful to tweak your test a bit to ease the reduction of a formula.
    For example, `(x : Nat) -> (s : Score (3 + x) (3 + x)) -> "deuce" = displayScore s`
    is easier to prove than `(x : Nat) -> (s : Score (x + 3) (x + 3)) -> "deuce" = displayScore s`
    because of the implementation of `(+)` for Natural.
-4. The error messages will help you to figure out where the compiler is stuck and what expression should be rewritten.
+4. The error messages will help you figure out where the compiler is stuck and what expressions should be rewritten.
-5. If the compiler explores cases that are not possible help it to figure it out by producing a `Void` value.
+5. If the compiler explores cases that are not possible, help it figure it out by producing a `Void` value.

-Hope it helps.
-Unit testing is usually as easy with types than with traditional test functions, property testing is usually harder, as it requires you to build a proof rather than just running the test on a limited set of values.
+I hope this helps.
+Unit testing is usually as easy with types than with traditional test functions, and property testing is usually harder, as it requires you to build a proof rather than just running the test on a limited set of values.

 Have fun coding.